Adrian Yates therapist working online

 Establishing a private online therapy practice

-I was volunteering for local charities mind and age concern throughout my training, providing counselling and hypnotherapy before finalising my training and, in time, eventually becoming an online therapist.
+I was volunteering for local charities mind and age concerns throughout my training, providing counselling and hypnotherapy before finalising my training and, in time, eventually becoming an online therapist.

 How I work online